Daddy Cooking Tips

 This probably isn’t ideal for cooking large amounts of fatty meat, because the ribs aren’t high enough to allow a lot of grease to accumulate at the bottom of the pan.

-But when you consider the awesome durability and heat dispersion properties, it becomes clear that this is the best pan to grill chicken.
+But when you consider the awesome durability and heat dispersion properties, it becomes clear that this is the pan to grill chicken.
 You should season it better though.
 It’s pre-seasoned, but not completely.

 People who cook a lot of meat at a time say they wish there was more room for grease accumulation.
 But everyone likes how durable it is, although it would be great if the factory seasoning process was better.
 Overall, everyone has been pretty happy with their purchase.